 However, we must reiterate….wildebeest are not the most predictable of animals!
 The Migration is also entirely dependent upon rain, with the herds constantly searching for fresh grasses.
 As a result, it is a challenge to predict with any confidence where the herds will be during any particular week, and therefore to decide where best to stay.
 Our migration map is a great indicator of what the herds are 'supposed' to do throughout the year; choosing a permanent camp for your Tanzania safari that is located in the 'right' area for the time of year will clearly increase your chances, but there are no guarantees.
 Once again, the very best way to catch the herds is to stay in one of the Serengeti’s famous mobile camps, which move with the herds.

-While we try and make our website as comprehensive as possible, if you would like some more background information on the Great Migration, or Tanzania in general, have a read through the Cadogan Guide to Tanzania and Zanzibar
+While we try and make our website as comprehensive as possible, if you would like some more background information on the Great Migration, or Tanzania in general please give us a call, or have a read through the Cadogan Guide to Tanzania and Zanzibar

 , written by our director Annabel.
 The most recent edition was published in 2005 so some of it might be slightly dated but generally it’s as comprehensive as they come.